corda/corda/docs/source/upgrade-notes.rst

 V1.0 to V2.0
 ------------

-You only need to update the version identifiers in your project gradle file:
+You only need to update the corda_release_version identifier in your project gradle file.
+The corda_gradle_plugins_version should remain at 1.0.0:

 .. sourcecode:: shell

     ext.corda_release_version = '2.0.0'
-    ext.corda_gradle_plugins_version = '2.0.0'
+    ext.corda_gradle_plugins_version = '1.0.0'

 Public Beta (M12) to V1.0
 -------------------------